 - Letter stencils and white paint

-- Turn the stitched paw inside out so that the stitching is on the inside.
-For the cuff I used the bottom of a pair of red jeans which I stitched to the top of the stocking and stitched around.
+Step 4: Turn the stitched paw’s right sides out so the stitching is on the inside.
+For the cuff, I used the bottom of a pair of red jeans, which I folded over the top of the stocking and stitched around.